 Tis the season for my annual trip to Vegas.
 Unlike most trips to Vegas of gambling and playing the different types of pokies games, watching shows, lavish hotels and parties, I venture to sin city for the Red Rocks Rendezvous climbing festival.
 If I want to play slot or table games, I can do so from the comfort of home using sites like the ones showcased on the Best Japanese Casinos Online website; I don’t need to make a special trip to Las Vegas to do this!
 All the showy aspects of Vegas are replaced with climbers, clinics, burritos, wind and dust.
 Instead of all nighters, it’s early to bed early to rise.
 It’s hardly the decadent buffet at the Belagio, but honestly I’d take being outside for fourteen hours over sitting in front of a slot machine any day.
-Perhaps I’ll find myself later in life pulling the seemingly soul and wallet sucking lever of the machine, but at this point in my life, I’m more than happy to walk briskly past them.
-I’m not sure if people ever get used to the sound of constant dinging, but I breath a sigh of relief when I’m outside in Red Rock Canyon.
+Perhaps I’ll find myself later in life pulling the seemingly soul and wallet sucking lever of the machine, but at this point in my life, I’m more than happy to walk briskly past them, besides if you want to bet check on OPPABET, this way you have the choice of stopping whenever you actually want to, as well as less noise… I’m not sure if people ever get used to the sound of constant dinging inside a casino, but I breathe a sigh of relief when I’m outside in Red Rock Canyon.

 This was my ninth trip to the Rendezvous, which is probably the west coast’s largest climbing festival, and one of the biggest nationwide.
 I’m always full of energy at the start of the festival, and tuckered out by the end, which is probably a good sign that good times are being had.
 This year I had the pleasure of climbing with some of the ladies from Zappos the day before the festival started.
 They are great supporters of Outdoor Research, and it was the least I could do to go play on the red sandstone of Red Rocks for a few hours.
 Most of the ladies had never climbed before, which made taking them climbing even more fun.
 Taking a first time climber climbing is like getting to show someone Disneyland for the first time – so much to show and say, but so little time.